-FREEZE ADJUSTMENT (Figure 7.21) - Allows the user to make the drink more liquid or more frozen.
+FREEZE ADJUSTMENT (Figure 7.22) - The adjustment allows the service agent to make the drink more liquid or more frozen.

 Note: It will take several compressor cycles before the product in the barrel has reconditioned to the new settings.

 7.11 Clock and Schedule Menu